That's My Mama: Cultural references

 In the movie Coming to America, Eddie Murphy has a brief role as Randy Watson, who is explained by Arsenio Hall’s character, Reverend Brown, to have played “Joe the Policeman" in the (fictional) "What’s Goin' Down” episode of That's My Mama.
+The actor Randy Watson appeared as "Joe the Policeman" in "The Shakedown" episode.

 In the Family Guy episode "Mr. Griffin Goes to Washington," Peter testifies before Congress.
 Trying to think of a snappy line with which to end his speech, he finally quips "Well, that's my mama!"
 (This was the tagline at the end of each That's My Mama episode's prologue.)

 Syndicated rebroadcast

-Decades (now Catchy Comedy) aired That's My Mama during their weekend binge marathon block on February 12–13, 2022, on February 3, 2024, on February 23, 2025, and on August 10, 2025.
+Decades aired That's My Mama during their weekend binge marathon block on February 12–13, 2022, on February 3, 2024, on February 23, 2025, on August 10, 2025, on November 30, 2025, and January 18, 2026.